-Generally, Mondi advises against putting furniture taller than the window sill in front of windows because this awkwardly cuts off a room in a weird way and obstructs the view.
-But often in bedrooms, particularly when there isn't a designated bed wall because there are lot of windows, it's okay to get creative.
+Generally, Mondi advises against putting furniture taller than the window sill in front of windows because this cuts off a room in an awkward way and obstructs the view.
+But often in bedrooms, particularly when there isn't a designated bed wall because there are lots of windows, it's okay to get creative.

-Look at all your furniture pieces together to make sure they complement each other yet the silhouettes and finishes are varied.
-"You can find the perfect sofa, end tables and cocktail table, but if they all are a bit leggy, it will look awkward," says Mondi.
+Look at all your furniture pieces together to make sure they complement each other, while keeping the silhouettes and finishes varied.
+"You can find the perfect sofa, end tables, and cocktail table, but if they all are a bit leggy, it will look awkward," says Mondi.
 Same is true if you have a room full of just wood or just upholstered items.
-That's why this dining room from Design*Sponge works so well.
-You have the white built-in playing off the dark table, another wood tone for the bentwood dining chairs and the Eames-style end chair that introduces yet another finish and material to the space while visually referencing the white of the built-in.
 Of course, there are exceptions to this breadth of variety, but if your intent isn't to be purposefully matching, then don't go there.

-According to Markatos, furniture should ideally be the right proportion for a room, in terms of length, width and ceiling height (if you have a long room, a long casegood—like this extended console seen in a room by 2LG Studio—works beautifully, for example).
-That said, she will always skew towards fewer over-scaled pieces rather than overcrowding a room with smaller furnishings.
+According to Markatos, furniture should ideally be the right proportion for a room, in terms of length, width and ceiling height.
+That said, she will always skew towards a few over-scaled pieces rather than overcrowding a room with smaller furnishings.
 "Another trick is to have pieces of varying heights as it creates a much more interesting visual," says Markatos.

 When shopping for furniture in stores or online, designers never leave home without a tape measure, and they always reference measurements when considering a space.
 Most also use CAD programs to completely diagram out the rooms they're creating, though most laypeople don't have access to these types of resources.